merkrafter/AlgorithmEngineeringLab2020/answers/assignment01/written_answers.md

 # Herb Sutter's article *The free lunch is over*
 ## What new CPU technologies does Sutter report?
-"Processor manufacturers [...] are [...] turning [...] to hyperthreading and multicore architectures"
+"Processor manufacturers [...] are [...] turning [...] to hyperthreading and multicore architectures" Multicore means that two or more CPU cores are placed on the same chip.
+All of these cores have their own registers, caches, arithmetic units, etc.
+In contrast, hyperthreading allows the handling of multiple threads by every one core.
+However, the cores don't have duplicate hardware features, meaning that hyperthreading can not normally be used to double the performance.
+Its strengths lie in I/O-heavy situations where threads spend much of their time waiting for copy operations to finish, for instance.
+Then other threads on the same core can take over really fast and do something useful meanwhile.

 ## Can we have a free lunch again if we exploit them in our applications?
 In my opinion, a general free lunch is not possible anymore.
 I do think, however, that we can have a pretty cheap lunch.